 • Disappearing string: Lay a string on the floor and cover most of it with a small rug, allowing a few inches to be exposed near your cat.
 Pull the string slowly, so it “disappears” under the rug.
 Watch kitty go wild looking for the hidden string!

-A GPS cat tracker from Tractive can help you keep a closer eye on your furry friend if they roam outside.
-After all, cat hunting behavior is one of the reasons why cats run away.
+Finally, a GPS cat tracker from Tractive can help you keep a closer eye on your furry friend if they roam outside.
+After all, cat hunting behavior is one of the reasons why cats run away from home – or just wander off far enough to get lost, stuck, or injured mid-hunt.

 woman holding cat wearing gps cat tracker outdoors